NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

     :rtype: :class:`bool<PySide.QtCore.bool>`

     Save the project under the given *filename*.
-    In GUI mode, if *filename* is empty, it promps the user where to save the project.
+    In GUI mode, if *filename* is empty, it prompts the user where to save the project.

     This function returns *True* if it saved successfully, *False* otherwise.